Georges Cuvier: Principle of the correlation of parts

 This idea is referred to as Cuvier's principle of correlation of parts, which states that all organs in an animal's body are deeply interdependent.
 Species' existence relies on the way in which these organs interact.
 For example, a species whose digestive tract is best suited to digesting flesh but whose body is best suited to foraging for plants cannot survive.
-Thus in all species, the functional significance of each body part must be correlated to the others, else the species cannot sustain itself.
+Thus in all species, the functional significance of each body part must be correlated to the others, or else the species cannot sustain itself.

 Applications

 Cuvier believed that the power of his principle came in part from its ability to aid in the reconstruction of fossils.
 In most cases, fossils of quadrupeds were not found as complete, assembled skeletons, but rather as scattered pieces that needed to be put together by anatomists.
 To make matters worse, deposits often contained the fossilized remains of several species of animals mixed together.
 Anatomists reassembling these skeletons ran the risk of combining remains of different species, producing imaginary composite species.
 However, by examining the functional purpose of each bone and applying the principle of correlation of parts, Cuvier believed that this problem could be avoided.

-This principle's ability to aid in reconstruction of fossils was also helpful to Cuvier's work in providing evidence in favor extinction.
-The strongest evidence Cuvier could provide in favor of extinction would be to prove that the fossilized remains of an animal belonged to a species that no longer existed.
+This principle's ability to aid in the reconstruction of fossils was also helpful to Cuvier's work in providing evidence in favour of extinction.
+The strongest evidence Cuvier could provide in favour of extinction would be to prove that the fossilized remains of an animal belonged to a species that no longer existed.
 By applying Cuvier's principle of correlation of parts, it would be easier to verify that a fossilized skeleton had been authentically reconstructed, thus validating any observations drawn from comparing it to skeletons of existing species.

-In addition to helping anatomists reconstruct fossilized remains, Cuvier believed that his principle held enormous predictive power as well.
+In addition to helping anatomists reconstruct fossilized remains, Cuvier believed that his principle also held enormous predictive power.
 For example, when he discovered a fossil that resembled a marsupial in the gypsum quarries of Montmartre, he correctly predicted that the fossil would contain bones commonly found in marsupials in its pelvis as well.

 Impact

-Cuvier hoped that his principles of anatomy would provide the law-based framework that would elevate natural history to the truly scientific level occupied by physics and chemistry thanks to the laws established by Isaac Newton (1643 - 1727) and Antoine Lavoisier (1743 - 1794), respectively.
-He expressed confidence in the introduction to Le Règne Animal that some day anatomy would be expressed as laws as simple, mathematical, and predictive as Newton's laws of physics, and he viewed his principle as an important step in that direction.
+Cuvier hoped that his principles of anatomy would provide the law-based framework that would elevate natural history to the truly scientific level occupied by physics and chemistry thanks to the laws established by Isaac Newton (1643 – 1727) and Antoine Lavoisier (1743 – 1794), respectively.
+He expressed confidence in the introduction to Le Règne Animal that someday anatomy would be expressed as laws as simple, mathematical, and predictive as Newton's laws of physics, and he viewed his principle as an important step in that direction.
 To him, the predictive capabilities of his principles demonstrated in his prediction of the existence of marsupial pelvic bones in the gypsum quarries of Montmartre demonstrated that these goals were not only in reach, but imminent.